 This curriculum unit was designed to examine the development of the concept of human rights over time.
 Throughout the unit, students use primary sources to examine the gradual bestowal of rights on different groups, the rights currently guaranteed by individual countries and international bodies, and the areas where rights continue to be in conflict.
 The unit ends with a discussion of emerging areas of human rights.

 What are the reasons that large groups of people have found themselves moving from place to place?
 What effects does this movement have?
 And most importantly, how can such a fluid and nebulous concept be presented in a classroom in an easy-to-follow manner with clear lesson objectives and outcomes?
 Regional case studies were chosen to address these, and other, essential questions.
 Where possible, we have used primary source documents to present the information in each case study.
 There's even a PowerPoint presentation to help you get started!
 The new, revised edition incorporates suggestions from educators based on classroom use, assessment tools, and incorporates the revised TEKS for social studies.

 Inspired by the 2007 Hemispheres Summer Institute of the same name, Restoring Women to World Studies explores the situation of women—historical and contemporary—in Latin America, the Middle East, Russia, East Europe and Eurasia, and South Asia.
 Use primary source documents to discuss the contributions of notable women of historical and artistic spaces, examine concepts of gender roles and gender spaces, the issues that are driving women's movements today.

-- Explorers, Traders, and Immigrants: Tracking the Cultural and Social Impacts of the Global Commodity Trade (2007)
+- Explorers, Traders, and Merchants: Tracking the Cultural and Social Impacts of the Global Commodity Trade (2007)

 - People and Place: Curriculum Resources on Human-Environmental Interactions (2006)